celestiaorg/docs/docs/developers/blobstream-contracts.md

 In the `DAVerifier` library, we find functions that help with data inclusion verification and calculating the square size of a Celestia block.
-These functions work with the Blobstream smart contract, using different proofs to check and confirm the data's validity.
+These functions work with the Blobstream smart contract, using different proofs to check and confirm the data's availability.
 Let's take a closer look at these functions:

 - [`verifySharesToDataRootTupleRoot`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L80-L124):